jezumbro/jezumbro.github.io/src/blog/202412-overcomplicated-blog.md

 ## we all start somewhere

-> the first time we do anything, it wont be perfect - someone
+> the first time we do anything, it will not be perfect - someone

 i've always thought that I am not good enough to complete... well anything.
 I have always been fearful of failure when it comes to completing tasks or just